DevYouriD/SoundBoard/README.md

 # Custom Soundboard
-A Windows desktop application that allows users to create their own customized soundboards.
+A Windows desktop application that allows users to create their own customized soundboard.

 ---